caninos-loucos/labrador-linux-6/README.md

 ## Kernel

-After successful compilation, the kernel should be located in the "output" folder for 64-bit architectures or in the "output32" folder for 32-bit architectures.
+After successful compilation, kernel should be located in the "release" folder.

 ## Contributing